wptinysolution/media-library-tools/README.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Improve your website's SEO score and user experience make ease on WordPress.
+Media File Rename add alt text Improve your website's SEO score and user experience make ease on WordPress.
 Our plugin offers one-click editing for proper Titles, ALT tags, captions, and descriptions, all directly from your media library.

 == 🏆 Description ==

 Are you struggling to keep up with updating the image Title, Alt tags, Captions, and descriptions in your media library?

-Our plugin simplifies image metadata editing, allowing you to quickly update titles, ALT text, captions, and descriptions for individual or bulk images in your WordPress media library.
+Media Library Tools simplifies image metadata editing, allowing you to quickly update titles, ALT text, captions, and descriptions for individual or bulk images in your WordPress media library.
 Access helpful sorting and filtering tools to easily identify which images require attention.
 With one-click editing, optimizing your images for SEO has never been easier.
 Save time and improve your website's search engine rankings by streamlining the image metadata editing process with our plugin.